Top Watergate Prosecutor Says The The Noose Is Tightening On A HUGE Target

 “[Michael Cohen] briefed family members of Individual 1 [Trump Sr.] within the Company about the project.
 [Mueller’s investigation] obtained emails about the project from late 2015 and January 2016, according to people familiar with the matter, in which Mr. Cohen communicated with or copied Mr. Trump’s son, Donald Trump Jr., and his daughter, Ivanka Trump, both of whom were executives at Trump Organization.”

-All of this information is making Trump’s past tweets, which are included as information on the record, sound questionable at best.
+All of this information is making Trump’s past tweets, which are included as information on the record, sound questionable at best, like this one.

 “I have nothing to do with Russia – no deals, no loans, nothing!”